Call Us!

 Build your financial literacy

-Almost every university and college offers students personal finance courses.
+Almost every university and college offers students personal finance courses, workshops or online modules.
 Some may be part of the curriculum, others may include seminars offered throughout the year.
-When available, attend free classes to help increase your financial literacy.
-Start learning how to spend better, and save more.
-These are important lessons that will not only help you save money as a student but set you up for financial success when you graduate.
+Some even offer for-credit courses in financial literacy.
+Whenever available, attend free classes to help increase your financial literacy.
+Start learning how to spend better and save more.
+These are important lessons that will not only help you save money as a student but also set you up for financial success when you graduate.
+Here are some resources from the government of Canada:

 Student debt is a growing problem in Canada.
+Over half of Canadian graduates leave school with debt.
 With more Canadians taking longer to pay it off than ever before.
+This is likely due to the rising cost of living and stagnating entry-level wages.
 With some careful planning, you can graduate with minimal loans and a better handle on your finances.
-If you need assistance when planning, get a free estimate today.
+If you’re dealing with debt and need assistance with planning for a debt-free future, get a free estimate today.

 Share this page